FAQs

 Does ROR have an API?

-ROR has a REST API that supports retrieving, searching and filtering organization records in the registry.
-Consult the ROR documentation site for ROR REST API guidance.
+ROR has a REST API that supports retrieving, searching, and filtering organization records in the registry.
+As of April 2024, ROR currently maintains two versions of its REST API.

 How can I download all of the ROR records?